-• To extinguish the burner flame, turn the burner knob clockwise to the OFF position.
+• To extinguish the burner flame, turn desired burner knob to OFF.

 Avoiding Asphyxiation

 The following warning label has been located in the cooking area to remind you to provide an adequate supply of fresh air for combustion.

 Do not use gas cooking appliances for comfort heating.
 Can lead to carbon monoxide poisoning, which can lead to death or serious injury.